OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

             except:
                 pass

-At the beginning we initialize the dictionary with emply list, so we can append values later.
+At the beginning we initialize the dictionary with empty list, so we can append values later.
 Then in the loop for *k* we simply append Z coordinate of the actual point to the corresponding grid cell.
 While the points are unsorted we can output the grid after processing all points in an extra